Non-periodic Fourier propagation algorithms for partial differential equations: Inhomogeneous patch solutions

 \subsection{Algorithm}

-Both the Fourier spectral derivative (FSD) and the Fourier interaction picture (FIP) methods numerically solve the PDE in Eq. (\ref{eq:pde}) by using the midpoint algorithm to propagate the field $u$ in time.
+Both the Fourier spectral derivative (FSD) and the Fourier interaction picture (FIP) methods numerically solve the PDE in Eq. (\ref{eq:pde}) by using the midpoint algorithm to propagate the field $u$ in time in most examples.
+The method is explained here in detail, and can be extended to a fourth-order Runge-Kutta algorithm for higher-order convergence in time.